W1ntrMut3/RedTeamReport/README.md

 Generate a CSV Report of the issues

-Current requirements and to-do's:
+## Indepth Requirements and Features:
- -[] Create backend database connector
+ -[ ] Create backend database connector
-    -[] Create a database model using SQL Alchemy
+    -[ ] Create a database model using SQL Alchemy
-    -[] Create input into functionality
+    -[ ] Create input into functionality
-    -[] Create requests to the database for adding and removing issues -[] Create requests to the database for adding and removing users -[] Create requests to the database for adding and removing affected hosts to an engagement -[] Create requests to the database for adding and removing engagements -[] Create requests to the database for adding and removing users -[] Create requests to the database for issues
+    -[ ] Create requests to the database for adding and removing issues -[ ] Create requests to the database for adding and removing users -[ ] Create requests to the database for adding and removing affected hosts to an engagement -[ ] Create requests to the database for adding and removing engagements -[ ] Create requests to the database for adding and removing users -[ ] Create requests to the database for issues

- -[] Create frontend web application
+ -[ ] Create frontend web application
-    -[] Create issue risk marking functionality
+    -[ ] Create issue risk marking functionality
-    -[] Create issue library functionality
+    -[ ] Create issue library functionality
-    -[] Create visualisation functionality
+    -[ ] Create visualisation functionality
-    -[] Create report generation functionality
+    -[ ] Create report generation functionality
- -[] Create word/template documenting functionality
+ -[ ] Create word/template documenting functionality
- -[] Create User Authentication & Access Control Matrix -[] Create CSV report generation functionality
+ -[ ] Create User Authentication & Access Control Matrix
+ -[ ] Create CSV report generation functionality